Gr33nCamper/Paul-s-Website/Sanrio.md

 I tried that before the Carti concert last November by going to bed around 10, but I couldn't fall asleep until like 12 or 1

 Also I'll shower before bed this time since I'd rather not bathe in grease for 8 HOURS

+---

+bRUh, RoLLiNG Loud for real stopped the live stream for carti's set 😡 #SmhWeWannaSeeCarti #FalseAdvertising

+I was waiting outside Peterson Hall watching on YouTube with wired headphones, one in and one out

+Waited so long that the beat started getting repetitive bruh.
+Like, they couldn't have cycled between beats or something?

+SWITCH IT UP BRUH I'M TIRED OF HEARING THE SAME LOOPED BEAT AGAIN AND AGAIN

+When they showed the Day 2 setlist screen I was like ok so they're not gonna stream?
+Bet!
+I'm outta here

+Then I went to Good News Night